conan-io/docs/reference/conanfile.rst

    exports = "helpers.py", "info.txt"

-This is an optional attribute, only to be used if source code or other files want to be stored in the recipe itself.
+This is an optional attribute, only to be used if the package recipe requires these other files for evaluation of the recipe.

 exports_sources
 ----------------
 There are 2 ways of getting source code to build a package.
-The first one is to use the ``exports_sources`` field, where you specify which sources are required, and they will be exported together with the **conanfile.py**, and stored in the conan stores, both local and remote.
-Using ``exports_sources`` the package recipe can be self-contained, containing the source code like in a snapshot, and then not requiring downloading or retrieving the source code from other origins (git, download) for building the package binaries.
+Using the ``source()`` recipe method and using the ``exports_sources`` field.
+With ``exports_sources`` you specify which sources are required, and they will be exported together with the **conanfile.py**, copying them from your folder to the local conan cache.
+Using ``exports_sources`` the package recipe can be self-contained, containing the source code like in a snapshot, and then not requiring downloading or retrieving the source code from other origins (git, download) with the ``source()`` method when it is necessary to build from sources.

 The ``exports_sources`` field can be one single pattern, like ``exports_sources="*"``, or several inclusion patterns.
 For example, if we have the source code inside "include" and "src" folders, and there are other folders